artbat/bus-stop-test/docs/about.md

 We expect most people to spend about an hour on this, although you're free to use more time if you want.

-Once you're done, we'll need you to zip your code and send it to us, so make sure it can work when unzipped.
+Once you're done, you'll need to zip your code and send it to us, so make sure it can work when unzipped.